viniciusgerevini/godot-aseprite-wizard/README.md

 | Only include visible layers | If selected it only includes in the image file the layers visible in Aseprite.
 If not selected, all layers are exported, regardless of visibility.|
 | Sheet type | Algorithm to create spritesheet.
 Options: columns, horizontal, vertical, packed.
 Default: columns|
 | Sheet column | Only applied when sheet type is "columns".
 Defines the number of columns in the spritesheet.
 If "0", packed algorithm is used.
 Default: 12.

-__Note:__ Like in the static image importer, a png file is generated alongside the resource.
-I noticed that sometimes when updating the aseprite file, Godot is keeping a cached version of the resource and not showing the update in the tileset editor.
-The same doesn't happen to the png file, so you might want to use it instead of the main .aseprite file.

 ### Inspector Docks